Delayed Eccentric Action

 - Low degree of total overload since the max total load, 1 RM CON only load the ECC portion to ≈70% of ECC 1 RM.

-- Not suitable for ECC overload in the beginning of the ECC phase.
+- Not suitable for ECC overload at the beginning of the ECC phase.